YenDo123123/Bicycle-Sales-Analysis-Project/README.md

 # **[Sales-Performance-Analysis](url)**
-This is a project that shows my ability to:
-- Query data from the database about sales of a fictitious bicycle manufacturer called Adventure Works DW from Jan 1st, 2021 to Jan 31st, 2023 on Microsoft SQL Server.
-- ﻿﻿﻿Use Power BI to import, analyze and visualize sales overview, customer and product details.

 ## **Introduction**
 This is an analysis of the Sales performance of AdventureWorksDW.
 It is done by analyzing data from different aspects of AdventureWorks DW's database.
 I analyzed data from dim_customers table, dim_date table, dim_product table, fact_InternetSales table, and Fact_SalesBudget table.